 Where is Corrib Village?

 Corrib Village is located on the NUI Galway campus, only a short walk from the University’s main buildings.
 View a map here.

 What happens if I pay for accommodation and my son/daughter fails to be offered a place at NUI Galway?

 In the case where a student fails to be offered a first-round place at NUI Galway, €100.00 will be deducted and the balance refunded, if the cancellation policy is followed.
-You must cancel your reservation within three days of the first-round CAO offers in writing.
 For more information, click here.

 Is there a curfew?